sidecartridge/sidecart-site-dev-docs/index.md

 {{ site.FIRMWARE_BETA_VERSION }}
 {: .label .label-purple }

-Welcome to the SidecarT Documentation!
-This comprehensive guide is aimed at providing developers with all the information needed to get started with the SidecarT board, understand its architecture, and contribute to its development.
+Welcome to the SidecarTridge Multi-device Documentation!
+This comprehensive guide is aimed at providing developers with all the information needed to get started with the SidecarTridge Multi-device board, understand its architecture, and contribute to its development.
 Please refer to the relevant sections below to explore specific topics.

 ## 🚀 Latest STABLE Firmware: {{ site.FIRMWARE_VERSION }}
 * **💾 [Download STABLE Release {{ site.FIRMWARE_VERSION }}](https://sidecartridge.com/downloads)**